-Located at Jefferson Elementary School, JFFA will be offering its week-long creative arts day camp from July 7 to 21 for ages 7 to 12.
+Located at Jefferson Elementary School, JFFA will be offering its week-long creative arts day camp from Monday, July 30 to Friday, August 3, 2018 for ages 7 to 12.
+The camp runs from 9:00 am to 12:30 pm each day.
 Once again the curriculum will integrate drama, creative movement, and visual arts around a theme.
-Parents, dropping off the kids for three and a half hours in the morning five days in a row, will enjoy a much-needed break while school is out!

-On Friday (June 21) the campers put on a great show for their parents, siblings, friends and neighbors, which highlights what they’ve learned and what they’ve created in the fields of movement, visual arts and drama.
+On Friday (August 3) the campers will put on a great show for their parents, siblings, friends and neighbors — highlighting what they’ve learned and created.
 A slide show from last year’s Friday show is posted above.

 Discovery Arts Camp has a FACEBOOK PAGE .
 CLICK HERE to check it out.

 DANCE INSTRUCTOR, ANNA PEDERSON Anna began dancing at the age of 3 in Exeter, CA where she studied in ballet, tap and jazz.
-Since moving to Port Angeles, WA in 2011 she has choreographed 6 musicals such as A Chorus Line, Guys and Dolls and Forbidden Broadway for many of the theaters and performing arts groups on the Peninsula.
-This summer she will be the choreographer for Titanic the Musical through Ghost Light Productions.
-She has taught for Hamilton Elementary Arts Club, the Olympic Peninsula YMCA Summer Youth Programs and she was the assistant teacher for the Juan de Fuca Discovery Arts Camp in 2013 and 2014.
+Since moving to Port Angeles, WA in 2011 she has choreographed 7 musicals such as White Christmas, Titanic, A Chorus Line, Guys and Dolls and Forbidden Broadway for many of the theaters and performing arts groups on the Peninsula.
+She has taught for Hamilton Elementary Arts Club, the Olympic Peninsula YMCA Summer Youth Programs and has been a long-time instructor for the Juan de Fuca Discovery Arts Camp.
 She has also offered a variety of adult and child dance classes and private lessons in the community.
-She is currently teaching for Forte’ After School Clubs where she designed a Creative Dance curriculum that will take students through each element of dance.
+She has taught for Forte’ After School Clubs where she designed a Creative Dance curriculum that will take students through each element of dance.
 Anna has a passion for introducing the beauty of movement to dancers of all ages and artistic backgrounds.
-She has produced and performed in many productions at The Alle’ Stage at Studio Bob and played Splenda, the Goodish Witch for the JFFA event, Sing-a-long with The Sound of Music.

 DRAMA INSTRUCTOR, SARAH TUCKER

 Sarah Tucker enjoys helping to craft fun and creative environments where the arts and kids mix together and thrive.
 Currently running the Forte’ After School Clubs for ages 7-12 at the Campfire Clubhouse in Jessie Webster Woods in Port Angeles, and director of the Children’s Program for the Olympic Unitarian Universalist Fellowship, she’s been onstage as an actress with The Ballet Workshop and was instrumental in bringing the first Shakespeare in Webster Woods to the meadow in the sculpture park of The Port Angeles Fine Arts Center.
 Sarah has taught drama classes for the Fine Arts Center and has appeared in musicals and shows at the Little Theater at Peninsula College as well as The Port Angeles Community Playhouse.
-She directed, produced and performed in many productions at The Alle’ Stage at Studio Bob and played Splenda, the Goodish Witch for the JFFA event, Sing-a-long with The Sound of Music.
+She directed, produced and performed in many productions at The Alle’ Stage at Studio Bob and is a long time instructor for Juan de Fuca Discovery Arts Camp.